kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_get_workflow.md

 ---
 title: "kosli get workflow"
-experimental: true
+beta: true
 ---

 # kosli get workflow

-{{< hint warning >}}**kosli get workflow** is an experimental feature.
+{{< hint warning >}}**kosli get workflow** is an beta feature.
-Experimental features provide early access to product functionality.
+Beta features provide early access to product functionality.
 These features may change between releases without warning, or can be removed from a future release.
-You can enable experimental features by using the **kosli enable experimental** command.{{< /hint >}}
+You can enable beta features by using the `kosli enable beta` command.{{< /hint >}}
 ## Synopsis

 Get a specific workflow for an organization